naiborhujosua/naiborhujosua.github.io/papers.md

 title: Papers
 subtitle: Papers I am currently interested in arXiv
 ---

-  - "Why Should I Trust You?”
+  - Why Should I Trust You?”
 Explaining the Predictions of Any Classifier
+  - Why do tree-based models still outperform deep learning on tabular data?
   - Evaluation Gaps in Machine Learning Practice
   - 50 Years of Data Science
+  - To Explain or to Predict?
   - Cyclical Learning Rates for Training Neural Networks
   - Climbing the Kaggle Leaderboard by Exploiting the Log-Loss Oracle
   - On Artificial Intelligence - A European approach to excellence and trust